SaaS Customer Lifecycle: Complete Guide to Strategy, Stages & Hiring

 A true lifecycle strategy requires a multi-channel approach:

-1. Email Marketing – Automated onboarding, renewal reminders, upsell workflows.
+1. Email Marketing – Automated onboarding, renewal reminders, upsell workflows, often coordinated with the sales team to nurture leads and support customer relationships.

-2. In-App Messaging & Product Tours – Feature discovery, usage nudges.
+2. In-App Messaging & Product Tours – Feature discovery, usage nudges, and sales team involvement in onboarding and upsell workflows.

-3. Content & SEO – Guides, tutorials, and comparison pages across the funnel.
+3. Content & SEO – Guides, tutorials, comparison pages, and marketing materials tailored to specific buyer personas and market segments across the funnel.

 4. Paid Media Retargeting – Bring back inactive users or re-engage trials.